ibm-cloud-docs/citrix-netscaler-vpx/hsm-create-partition.md

    This output shows five existing partitions.

-4. Create a new partition:
+4. Create a partition:

-   The password defined in this step is used later to associate and create objects in the Citrix VPX HSM client process.
-Keep track of this password for future reference.
+   The password that is defined in this step is used later to associate and create objects in the Citrix VPX HSM client process.
+Note this password for future reference.
 Also, be sure to use the cloning domain defined during the initialization process.
    {: note}

    ```sh